Autumn in the Smokies

 - The joy of using live view for focus and firing the camera

 For this workshop, I have enlisted the support of my friends and local experts with the Smoky Mountain School of Photography who thoroughly know these mountains.
 Their families have lived here for generations, and they continually scout the best locations to make the most productive use of your time.
 There is no doubt that you will get the best fall color, waterfalls, and mountain stream photography the Smokies can offer.
 In addition, you will have the opportunity no other workshop can offer.
-You will meet and photograph true “Mountain Folks” who look the part and are personal friends of my co-instructors in the Smokies.
+You will meet and photograph true “Mountain Folks” who look the part.

 Our workshop takes you to exciting locations where you are sure to find magnificent subjects to photograph.
 We show you how to select prime photo prospects from the chaos of nature.
 Then we demonstrate how to shoot superb images of the subject with high-quality techniques that anyone can learn and master.
-We spend 100% of our time in the field helping you take pictures with your equipment.
+In the field we spend 100% of our time helping you take pictures with your equipment.
 We help you use your equipment to best advantage, and on occasion, we demonstrate certain equipment and techniques like focus stacking, fill-flash, main flash, and live view shooting strategies.

 To ensure that instruction is complete, informative, and helpful, the group size is limited to only twelve (12) participants.

-John presents three detailed instructional image programs on exposure, close-up photography, and flash that he has carefully assembled to teach you a lot.
+John presents three detailed instructional image programs on exposure, close-up photography, and flash that he has carefully assembled to maximize learning.
 The materials contained in the programs are suitable for beginners through professionals.
-We kindly comment on your images during the week and present a spirited showing of each participant’s best images made during the week Friday night.
+We kindly critique your images during the week and present a spirited showing of each participant’s best images made during the week.

 John also presents a program featuring images that he has taken during the past year.
-This popular part of the workshop is an excellent way to show you the new things that John has discovered about nature photography, and the new images he captured.
-Lately, John has been doing plenty of focus stacking for unlimited depth of field at the sharpest apertures on the lens for both landscapes and close-ups, floating blind images of ducks and shorebirds that puts John eye-to-eye with these beautiful creatures of nature, hummingbirds with multiple flash, and wildlife images from his Africa trips to Kenya using a super-fast all new exposure technique – the best combination he has ever used on Kenya wildlife by far.
+This popular part of the workshop is an excellent way to show you the new things that John has discovered about nature photography and the new images he has captured.
+Lately, John has been doing a lot of focus stacking for unlimited depth of field at the sharpest apertures on the lens for both landscape and close-ups, floating blind images of ducks and shorebirds that puts John eye-to-eye with these beautiful creatures of nature, hummingbirds with multiple flash, and wildlife images from his Africa trips to Kenya using a super-fast all new exposure technique.

 We ask each of you to bring some digital images or prints from home to share with the group.
 Although this is optional, it’s an effective way for us to see where you have been.
 If you would like a critique of your images, just ask and we will gladly do this for you.
 We eat, breathe, and sleep nature photography at each workshop, but that doesn’t mean it’s all work and no play.
 We take our field trips at a leisurely pace, so there is time to relax and enjoy the beautiful Smokies.
 We may even get a little silly at times, but then laughter and humor enhance the workshop experience.